-Associate Professor of Public Policy; Co-Principal Investigator, Project on Managing the Atom
+Professor of Practice; Co-Principal Investigator, Project on Managing the Atom

 Member of the Board

-Matthew Bunn is an Associate Professor at Harvard University's John F. Kennedy School of Government.
+Matthew Bunn is a Professor of Practice at Harvard University's John F. Kennedy School of Government.
 His research interests include nuclear theft and terrorism; nuclear proliferation and measures to control it; and the future of nuclear energy and its fuel cycle.

 Former Co-Director, Preventive Defense Project, Harvard & Stanford Universities